 Ponytails are an armchair gardener's dream - they thrive on neglect... drought-tolerant, easy-care plants with a myriad of landscape uses.

-Excellent near the entry, this "palm" will be an entertaining tropical accent, or use it as a small sentry at the entrance to a walkway.
+Excellent near the entry, this "palm" will be an entertaining tropical accent, or use it as a small (for now) sentry at the entrance to a walkway.

 It can thrive in a container, too, for pool, patio or balcony areas and even indoors.